dosisod/refurb/README.md

 quiet = true
 ```

 Now all you need to type is `refurb file.py`!

+Note that the values in the config file will be merged with the values specified via the
-Supplying command line arguments will
+command line.
+In the case of boolean arguments like `--quiet`, the command line arguments
-override any existing settings in the config file.
+take precedence.
+All other arguments (such as `ignore` and `load`) will be combined.

 You can use the `--config-file` flag to tell Refurb to use a different config file from the
 default `pyproject.toml` file.
 Note that it still must be in the same form as the normal